xoxzo/blog.xoxzo.com/content/Use Cases/small-usage-en.md

 Tags: sms api; 2025; otp api; voice api; light usage;
 Author: Aiko Yokoyama
 Thumbnail: images/small-usage-en.jpg
 Summary: SMS authentication is not just for large-scale services.
 Even with a small number of users, security should never be compromised.
-Xoxzo has long supported small businesses and individual developers by meeting the need for “light usage” SMS authentication.
+Xoxzo has long supported small businesses and individual developers by meeting the need for light usage SMS authentication.

 ### Start Small, Protect Properly
 ### Why Xoxzo Has Continued to Support “Light Usage” SMS Authentication